williamgrosset/oracle/README.md

 ...

 ### Run `diskput`
-Copy a file from current directory into the given directory of the file system.
-If specified file is not found in current directory, an error message will be displayed.
+Copy a file from the current directory into a directory of the file system.
+If the specified file is not found in the current directory, an error message will be displayed.
 See sample output.
 ```bash
 ./diskput.o test.img foo.txt /sub_dir/foo3.txt
 ```